jrnold/dlm-shrinkage/doc/Structural_Breaks.md

 Compared with other sparseness priors, e.g. Normal, Cauchy, Laplacian, Strawderman-Berger, and Normal-Exponential-Gamma, the Horseshoe
-exhibits: tail robustness, unboundedness at the origin, and global adaptivity to different sparseness patterns [@Carvalho2009, p.
-7].
+exhibits: tail robustness, unboundedness at the origin, and global adaptivity to different sparseness patterns [@CarvalhoPolsonScott2010].

-Moreover, [@Carvalho] shows that although the horseshoe prior is not a two-group model, it performs similarly to a two-group model.
+Moreover, [@CarvalhoPolsonScott2010] shows that although the horseshoe prior is not a two-group model, it performs similarly to a two-group model.

 # Comparison